SimpleProgramDeveloper/SimplePythonMupen64PlusGUI/README.md

 # Installation:

 1. Open the installer.bat file.
-Type the Mupen64Plus-core directory.
-And you can create a shortcut of gui.exe on desktop.
+And type the Mupen64Plus-core directory.

 # Configuration: